 Needless to say, exploring a new city is always thrilling but even more so when it offers the promise of good or interesting food.

-We haven’t been to every country so this list may change over time, but if you’re looking for inspiration for your next food trip, then listed below are twelve countries offering some of the best food in the world.
+We haven’t been to every country in the world so this list may change over time, but if you’re looking for inspiration for your next food trip, then listed below are what we feel to be twelve of the best countries for food.

 THE BEST CUISINES IN THE WORLD

 We understand that taste is subjective.
-This is our personal list so not everyone will agree with it.
+This is our personal list of the best countries for food so not everyone will agree with it.
 If you feel strongly about a cuisine and think it should be included here, then let us know in the comments below.
 Like you, we’re always planning for the next big food trip!

 Underneath each country is a brief description of the cuisine and three recommended dishes to try.
 It’s impossible to represent a cuisine with just three dishes but we tried to come up with as interesting and well-rounded a mix as possible.
 Popular dishes are represented as well as lesser known delicacies that curious eaters may want to look out for.